North Shore AmeriCorps

 North Shore AmeriCorps is an example of how United Way powers collaboration to solve a community’s toughest challenges.
 United Way provides critical program leadership and offers a valuable resource to public schools and community organizations: supporting immigrant student education so they’re able to thrive in school, stay engaged, and graduate.

-United Way seeks candidates to become AmeriCorps members placed in schools and community organizations on the North Shore.
+United Way seeks candidates ages 18 to 29 to become AmeriCorps Members placed in schools and community organizations on the North Shore.
 The program is a powerful way to launch your career while serving on a dynamic team supporting a diverse group of youth.

-If you are interested in becoming an AmeriCorps member and helping empower non-English speaking youth through education and mentorship, contact Program Manager Sean Cicero at email@example.com
+If you are interested in becoming an AmeriCorps Member and helping empower non-English speaking youth through education and mentorship, apply directly by completing our online application.
+If you would like more information about the role or program please contact Sean Cicero at email@example.com.

 - Ending Homelessness